-During the year ended December 31, 2010, the Company's subsidiary Omagh received a payment demand from Her Majesty's Revenue and Customs in the amount of \$504,026 (GBP 304,290) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
+During the year ended December 31, 2010, the Company's subsidiary Omagh received a payment demand from Her Majesty's Revenue and Customs in the amount of \$516,106 (GBP 304,290) in connection with an aggregate levy arising from the removal of waste rock from the mine site during 2008 and early 2009.
 The Company believes this claim is without merit.
 An appeal has been lodged and the Company's subsidiary Omagh intends to vigorously defend itself against this claim.
-The hearing started at the beginning of March 2017 but a further two days hearing is to be scheduled but dates have not yet been determined.
+The hearing started at the beginning of March 2017 but a further two days hearing was scheduled in January 2018.
+The January 2018 hearing was adjourned to the week commencing August 13, 2018.
 No provision has been made for the claim in the consolidated financial statements.